Rankings and Recognitions

 Additional top academic programs, centers, and initiatives

-- The full-time MBA program in the Broad College of Business was ranked No. 2 in the United States and No. 4 globally for “placement success” by Financial Times.
+- The full-time MBA program in the Broad College of Business was ranked No. 2 in the United States and No. 4 globally for “placement success” by Financial Times in its 2014 rankings.
 Broad has ranked among the top four in this category, in which graduates measure the effectiveness of the career services they received as MBA students, since 2001.
 In addition, Broad saw gains in the overall full-time MBA ranking, jumping to 52nd globally, up 10 spots from the 2013 rankings.
 The college placed 27th among U.S. MBA programs, up five places from last year and 13 places from 2012.

 - Education Week blogger Rick Hess named four MSU faculty members to the 2013 Edu-Scholar Public Presence Rankings, an annual listing of scholars known for making significant contributions to national debates in education.
 Among the 168 scholars spotlighted were Donald Heller, College of Education dean, ranked No. 76; Gary Sykes, professor emeritus of teacher education, No. 105; Rebecca Jacobsen, assistant professor of teacher education, No. 141; and Sarah Reckhow, assistant professor of political science, No. 154.

 - MSU’s master’s program in social work was ranked among the top 25 in the nation by TheBestSchools.org, an independent organization that focuses its ranking system on three criteria: academic excellence, return on investment, and benefits that affect quality of life during studies.

 - MSU’s Eli Broad College of Business was ranked ninth among public schools and 22nd overall by Forbes in its 2013 biennial ranking of full-time MBA programs.
 The rankings are based on return on investment, calculated as compensation five years after graduation minus tuition and salary not earned while in school.